Project-Tick/RepoJudge/README.md

    - GitHub token
    - Gemini API key

-Tokens are stored in localStorage on the client device.
+On first visit the site prompts for these values.
+If localStorage is available, they are stored on the client device.

 ## 🔧 GitHub OAuth Setup